 - Official transcripts for all programs from where a degree was earned

-- Two letters of recommendation from professionals able to directly assess your ability to succeed in advanced degree study in health care management
+- Provide the names and emails of two professionals who can provide an email assessing your ability to succeed in advanced degree study in health care management

 - Personal statement clearly explaining your motivation for attaining this degree and desired outcomes from the program

-- TOEFL, or testing equivalent, with a score of 100 or higher (if you are from a non-English-speaking country and did not earn a degree from an English-speaking university or curriculum)
+- TOEFL, or testing equivalent (such as IELTS, CAE, PTE) with a score of 100 or higher, or equivalent only if you are from a non-English-speaking country and did not earn a degree from an English-speaking university or curriculum,

 - GRE or GMAT scores may be submitted as additional evidence of preparedness for rigorous graduate education, but are not required for admission